omiridoue/sgsss-workflow/index.md

 [Plotting and Programming in Python](https://swcarpentry.github.io/python-novice-gapminder) or [R for Reproducible Scientific Analysis](https://swcarpentry.github.io/r-novice-gapminder), although this lesson does not specifically rely on Python or R.
-No previous knowledge of Nextflow, other workflow software, or Groovy is required.
+No previous knowledge of Nextflow, other workflow software, or Groovy required

 ::::::::::::::::::::::::::::::::::::::::::::::::::